nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 1. Store your recipes (including ingredients and steps required)
 1. Check them when you're ready to cook
-1. Organise your collection of recipes with tags and other attributes so they are easier to find
+1. Organise your collection of recipes with tags and other attributes, so they are easier to find
 1. Delete recipes like the chicken you cooked so raw I can still hear it clucking

 This is what **Gordon** looks like: